groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/java/getting-started/groupdocs-viewer-java-license-setup/_index.md

 To optimize your application's performance when using GroupDocs.Viewer:
 - **Optimize Resource Usage:** Monitor memory usage to prevent leaks, especially when handling large documents.
 - **Java Memory Management:** Utilize Java best practices for efficient resource management.

+## Conclusion
+In conclusion, properly managing licenses in GroupDocs.Viewer for Java ensures seamless functionality and compliance.
+Whether setting licenses via local files or URLs, verifying their availability, or implementing fallback mechanisms, each step enhances your application's robustness.
+Proper licensing integration not only prevents disruptions but also optimizes performance and adaptability in various deployment environments.

+### FAQ's

+1. **How do I set a local license file in GroupDocs.Viewer Java?**

+Use `license.setLicense("path/to/license.lic")` with the correct file path to apply a local license.

+2. **Can I load a license directly from a URL?**

+Yes, but ensure your code handles URL access, potentially downloading the license at runtime or managing network issues.

+3. **What should I do if the license path is invalid or missing?**

+Implement checks for null or invalid paths and provide guidance or fallback prompts to obtain a valid license.

+4. **Is it possible to switch between license file and URL dynamically?**

+Absolutely, by adding conditional logic to handle both scenarios based on your environment or runtime parameters.

+5. **What are best practices for license management in production?**

+Store licenses securely, verify their validity regularly, and implement error handling for license issues to ensure uninterrupted service.